-Washington Evening Star, April 21, 1912.
+30Washington Evening Star, April 21, 1912.

-New York Times, April 21, 1912, Part 5, p.
+31New York Times, April 21, 1912, Part 5, p.
 4.

-Baha'u'llah.1 At 4:00 p.m. he addressed the congregation of the Universalist Church, speaking of the oneness of all religions, the physical-spiritual nature of man, the concept of the manifestations, and the need for independent investigation of truth.2 Dr John Van Schaick said in his introduction of the speaker, "I have the honor of welcoming you to Washington.
-We feel that we are honored by the presence of one who has so faithfully served God and humanity We stand today humbly seeking the Spirit of Truth"3 It was reported that there was "a vast gathering at Universalist Church ...
-Here more than 1,000 persons were gathered.
-More than an hour before the time announced the entire lower floor of the Church was filled."4
+Baha'u"llah.32 At h:00 p.m. he addressed the congregation of the Universalist Church, speaking of the oneness of all religions, the physicalspiritual nature of man, the concept of the manifestations, and the mood for independent investigation of truth.33 Dr. John Van Schaick said in his introduction of the speaker, "I have the honor of welcoming you to Washington.
+We feel that we are honored by the presence of one who has so faithfully served God and humanity...We stand today hamhly seeking the Spirit of Truth...34 It was reported that there was "a wast gathering at Universalist Church...Sere more than 1,000 persons were gathered.
+Hore than an howr before the time announced the entire lawer floor of the church was filled.35

-On Monday, April 22, a reception was held at the home of Arthur J. Parsons, 1700 18th Street, N.W., at which 'Abdu'l-Baha spoke of the nature and growth of the Baha'i World Faith.
+On MonCay, April 22, a reception was held at the home of Arthur J. Parsons, 1700 18th Street, N.W., at which "Abdu"l-Baha spoke of the nature and growth of the Baha"i World Faith.
 Speaking of this and similar receptions, it was written:

-Receptions were held at the home of Mrs Parsons every afternoon at about 5:00 o'clock, from Monday to Friday, inclusive.
+Ecceptions were held at the home of Mrs. Parsons every afternoon at about 5700 o'clock, from Monday to Friday, inclusive.
 The large parlor, seating 150, was crowded each afternoon, and the interest grew as the week advanced.
-Many persons prominent in social, official and diplomatic circles were present, besides numbers of well, known men and women of literary and scientific attainments.5
+Hany persons priminent in social, official and diplomatic circles werepresent, besides numbers of wellknown men and women of literary and scientific attainments.

-1 'Abdu'l-Baha, op. cit., pp. 34-36, Star of the West, 3:3, pp. 9-10, April 28, 1912.
+32 Abdu"l-Baha, op. cit., pp. 34-36, Star of the West, 3:9-10, April 9, 1912.